Bioconductor/BBS/Doc/Set-up-central-node-on-Jetstream2-HOWTO.md

 - Create the `biocbuild` and `biocpush` accounts.

 - In Exosphere: Create a volume and attach it to the VM.
-For `bbscentral1` I created an 800GB volume (`bbs1`) but we actually don't need that much disk space.
-400GB would probably be enough.
+For `bbscentral1` I created a 400GB volume called `bbs1`.

 - Create the `biocbuild` and `biocpush` folders at the root of the new volume:
     ```